insideout10/wordlift-docs/docs/key-concepts.rst

 _____________
 The **WordLift key** is a *unique value* that is assigned to each user after he/she has subscribed to the WordLift service.

-You can now continue to the :doc:`getting started` page.
+You can now continue to the :doc:`getting-started` page.